civl-verifier/civl-verifier.github.io/doc.md

 Civl considers two semantics for a concurrent program, the *preemptive* and the *non-preemptive* semantics.
 The preemptive semantics is the standard interleaving semantics, where context switches can happen at any time between the execution of atomic actions.
-This is the semantics that models the acutal behaviors of the concurrent program; the behaviors that we want to verify.
+This is the semantics that models the actual behaviors of the concurrent program; the behaviors that we want to verify.
 By contrast, the non-preemptive semantics allows a context switch only at the entry to or exit from a procedure and at a call to a [yield invariant](#yield-invariants).
 In particular, a context switch is not introduced just before or just after executing an atomic action.